hexawyz/CrystalBoy/trunk/ReadMe.txt

 		* Added fr-FR localization
 	* Better detection of invalid plugins, which should prevent crashes.
 	* Hardware Type can now be changed using UI (Menu items previously did nothing…)
-	* Various chanegs in emulation for hardware type switching.
+	* Various changes in emulation for hardware type switching.
 (Quite logically, changing hardware now requires the emulation to be reset)